mimersql/MimerPy/doc/codeexamples.rst

 Scrolling
 ------------------------

-This example shows how a :class:`ScrollCursor` and its attribute :attr:`rownumber`: can be used and::
+This example shows how a :class:`ScrollCursor` and its attribute :attr:`rownumber` can be used and::

   >>> import mimerpy